WillLandry/try_git/README.md

 try_git
 =======

-My first petty attempts to learn some of GitHub
+My first petty attempts to learn some of GitHub through Codeschool.